 Maggie Valley NC is a small and friendly mountain town in Western North Carolina.
-Maggie Valley has been a popular mountain vacation destination for families for years, and that tradition condition today.
+Maggie Valley has been a popular mountain vacation destination for families for years, and that tradition continues today.

 Not only is Maggie Valley located in a beautiful location, it has the advantage of being at the center of many fun things to see and do in the Western NC Mountains.

 Maggie Valley is only 40 minutes west of Asheville, NC, 30 minutes from Cherokee NC, and only minutes away from the most popular National Park in the United States, the Great Smoky Mountains National Park and another very popular National Park, The famous Blue Ridge Parkway.

-One of the "Stars of the Show" per-say, are the Elk that inhabit the area.
-They can often be seen in the town of Maggie Valley itself, along with Cataloochee Valley, and near the Ocnoluftee Visitor Center in nearby Cherokee NC.
+One of the "Stars of the Show", per-say, are the Elk that inhabit the area.
+They can often be seen in the town of Maggie Valley itself, along with Cataloochee Valley, and near the Oconoluftee Visitor Center in nearby Cherokee NC.

-Just some of the wonderful things to do in Maggie Valley NC include:
+Just some of many wonderful things to do in Maggie Valley NC include:

 - Driving the the Blue Ridge Parkway, and visiting Waterrock Knob, one of the highest elevation points and one of the most scenic views on the entire Parkway.

-- The Great Smoky Mountains National Park, is right next to Maggie Valley – Cataloochee Valley is a very pretty and historic area to visit, and Purchase Knob offers stunning views and great hiking.
+- The Great Smoky Mountains National Park, is right next to Maggie Valley – Cataloochee Valley is a very pretty and historic area to visit, and a great place to see the Elk.
 Other popular destinations like Clingman's Dome, Newfound Gap, and Mingus Mill aren't too far away, and make for great day trips.